 When writing an e-mail, it is very important to be as clear as possible.
 Not only do people get frustrated with confusing or ambigious writing, they may also misinterpret what you want from them.

 Firstly, avoid using too many long words.
 The English language is constructed in a way that the more often we use a particular word, the shorter it tends to be.

 So, try to replace longer words with shorter equivalents.
 For example, change the word "approximately" to "about."

 goes on.
 If you were reading a sentence out loud, the period sign is where you take a breath.
-The longer the sentence, the less you stop to breathe.
+The longer the sentence, the less you breath.
 So break them up if they go past 20 words.

 Finally, keep paragraphs short - ideally containing 3 sentences per paragraph.
 This breaks up your

 In summary, the targets should be as follows:

 No more than 15% of your words should be longer than 8 letters

 Aim for 10-20 words per sentences

 Aim for 2-4 sentences per paragraph